integration code

 Through your browser history, photos, locations, and more, Google now knows places you visit, the things you’re interested in, what you’re shopping for, what you look like, who your friends are, and more.

 Although Google is known to the public mostly as a search engine, it is known mostly to marketers as an advertising medium.
 There are various ways to advertise through Google – through search ads, display, shopping ads, video ads, and more.
-Google uses your information to place you in certain demographics which are available to advertisers when they decide who they want to target through various platforms.
+Google uses your information to place you in certain demographics, which are available to advertisers when they decide who they want to target through various platforms.
 For example, if we are setting up display ads through Google, we have the option to target through demographics like age, gender, parental status, and location.
-But beyond that we can target on interests & behaviors – everything from “Animal Lovers” to “Frequently Dines Out,” and beyond.
-We can also target based on purchase intent, with options to target someone who is in market for anything from a new home, to software products.
+But beyond that,t we can target interests & behaviors – everything from “Animal Lovers” to “Frequently Dines Out,” and beyond.
+We can also target based on purchase intent, with options to target someone who is in the market for anything from a new home to software products.

 So, Is It Good or Bad?